-- (4.4.1) For vehicles using the ISO 15765-4 protocol for the standardized functions required in section (h): - (A) For all monitored components and systems, stored pending, confirmed, and permanent fault codes shall be made available through the diagnostic connector in a standardized format in accordance with SAE J1979 specifications.
-Standardized fault codes conforming to SAE J2012 shall be employed. - (B) The stored fault code shall, to the fullest extent possible, pinpoint the likely cause of the malfunction.
+- (iii) Permanent fault codes shall be stored in NVRAM and may not be erasable by any scan tool command (generic or enhanced) or by disconnecting power to the on-board computer. - (iv) Permanent fault codes shall be erasable if the engine control module is reprogrammed and the readiness status (refer to section (h)(4.1)) for all monitored components and systems are set to "not complete." - (v) The OBD system shall have the ability to store a minimum of four current confirmed fault codes as permanent fault codes in NVRAM.
+If the number of confirmed fault codes currently commanding the MIL on exceeds the maximum number of permanent fault codes that can be stored, the OBD system shall store the earliest detected confirmed fault codes as permanent fault codes.
+If additional confirmed fault codes are stored when the maximum number of permanent fault codes is already stored in NVRAM, the OBD system may not replace any existing permanent fault code with the additional confirmed fault codes. - (4.4.2) For vehicles using the SAE J1939 protocol for the standardized functions required in section (h): - (A) For all monitored components and systems, stored pending, active, and previously active fault codes shall be made available through the diagnostic connector in a standardized format in accordance with SAE J1939 specifications.
+Standardized fault codes conforming to SAE J1939 shall be employed. - (B) The stored fault code shall, to the fullest extent possible, pinpoint the likely cause of the malfunction.
 To the extent feasible, manufacturers shall use separate fault codes for every diagnostic where the diagnostic and repair procedure or likely cause of the failure is different.
 In general, rationality and functional diagnostics shall use different fault codes than the respective circuit continuity diagnostics.
-Additionally, input component circuit continuity diagnostics shall use different fault codes for distinct malfunctions (e.g., out-of-range low, out-of-range high, open circuit). - (C) Manufacturers shall use appropriate SAE-defined fault codes of SAE J2012 (e.g., P0xxx, P2xxx) whenever possible.
-With Executive Officer approval, manufacturers may use manufacturer-defined fault codes in accordance with SAE J2012 specifications (e.g., P1xxx).
+Additionally, input component circuit continuity diagnostics shall use different fault codes for distinct malfunctions (e.g., out-of-range low, out-of-range high, open circuit). - (C) Manufacturers shall use appropriate SAE-defined fault codes of SAE J939 whenever possible.
+With Executive Officer approval, manufacturers may use manufacturer-defined fault codes in accordance with SAE J1939 specifications.
 Factors to be considered by the Executive Officer for approval shall include the lack of available SAE-defined fault codes, uniqueness of the diagnostic or monitored component, expected future usage of the diagnostic or component, and estimated usefulness in providing additional diagnostic and repair information to service technicians.
-Manufacturer-defined fault codes shall be used consistently (i.e., the same fault code may not be used to represent two different failure modes) across a manufacturer's entire product line. - (D) A pending or confirmed fault code (as required in sections (d) and (e) through (g)) shall be stored and available to an SAE J1978 scan tool within 10 seconds after a diagnostic has determined that a malfunction has occurred.
-A permanent fault code shall be stored and available to an SAE J1978 scan tool no later than the end of an ignition cycle in which the corresponding confirmed fault code causing the MIL to be illuminated has been stored.
+Manufacturer-defined fault codes shall be used consistently (i.e., the same fault code may not be used to represent two different failure modes) across a manufacturer's entire product line. - (D) A pending or active fault code (as required in sections (d), (e), and (g)) shall be stored and available to an SAE J1939 scan tool within 10 seconds after a diagnostic has determined that a malfunction has occurred.
+A permanent fault code shall be stored and available to an SAE J1939 scan tool no later than the end of an ignition cycle in which the - 75 corresponding active fault code causing the MIL to be illuminated has been stored.